 Behind every successful E-commerce website are elements that go well beyond your product pages.
 It’s not just about offering products and services that people want – they must be able to find your website and discover what you’re offering first.

 Keywords are like the roadmap that gets users from search query to your website.
-Use the right words and phrases and you’ll appear in the front of people actively searching for what you’re offering.
+Use the right words and phrases, and you’ll appear in front of people actively searching for what you’re offering.

 This guide covers some of the most important element of using keywords on your E-commerce website to help you turn online searches into sales.

 Before we dive into the specifics, it’s important you don’t underestimate the power of keywords for SEO.
 Users searching for “natural beauty products” versus “organic beauty products” may see two completely different sets of results, and you should do your homework to discover how to word your content for the best results.

 In years prior, keywords were THE most chased after unicorn for online companies to get found in search results.
 Today, we know that keywords are only part of the SEO puzzle, but they’re still highly significant, especially if you’re investing in other areas of search optimization.

 The term ‘keyword’ is the broad use of the way people search for products online.
 True, it can be a bit misleading because keywords aren’t always just single words – they can be highly specific phrases, too.
 What’s more, they don’t always make grammatical or conversational sense.

 Here are a few terms you should know before you start your keyword strategy: